Skip to main content

 Tasks

-• To develop, maintain and resolve errors in the EECS Rules, being the rules for the operation of a shared energy certification system of energy certificates at a centralised level, in a cost effective and robust manner.
+• To develop, maintain, and resolve errors in the EECS Rules, being the rules for the operation of a shared energy certification system of energy certificates at a centralised level, cost-effectively and robustly.

-• To provide assistance to other Working Groups and the Board in terms of compliance with the EECS Rules, internal regulations, legalities and governance.
+• To assist other Working Groups and the Board in terms of compliance with the EECS Rules, internal regulations, legalities, and governance.

 • To protect intellectual property rights relating to the products and activities of the AIB.